The X-axis is the axis of arguments.

 This topic consists of the following sections.

 This will invoke the X-Axis Settings dialog.
+If X-axis data are not numeric or DateTime, it contains a single tab:

-This dialog contains the following settings.
+This tab contains the following settings.

 Allows you to reverse the X-axis.
 If the X-axis is reversed, its values are ordered from right to left.